Geniroh/Geniroh/README.md

 ### Hi there 👋
 ### I am Irobuisi Chibuzor
 - A full stack web developer.
-- A Pharmacist student who has always been passionate about tech and computers.
+- I have always been passionate about tech and computers.
 - Currently working on some of my cool side projects based on Web Development.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.